15 Aug “Dirty Keto” Will Make You Fat and Depressed – This Is What to Do Instead

 This means avoiding processed foods and most dairy products; and choosing organic, whole foods instead.
 Sign up to a free keto plan here to learn exactly what to eat to get rid of your inflammation and reach your keto goals!

 I will leave you with some final thoughts on blog post’s cartoon.
 I’m staying away from cheese, just like I wouldn’t go and lick mold in the shower.
-Can you remember that the next time you’re tempted by a cheese platter?
+Remember that the next time you’re tempted by a cheese platter.

 Now, your turn.
 Do you think that inflammation is holding back your weight loss?
 Share it with me!